Polaris Student Machine Shop

 • Personal projects and non-CSE projects

 • Remove rings, watches, and any jewelry before starting work.
-Safety glasses with side shields are or appropriate goggles are required.
+Safety glasses with side shields or appropriate goggles are required.
 Open toe shoes or sandals are not allowed.
 Shorts are not recommended.
 Avoid wearing loose clothing and tie hair back if necessary to avoid getting it caught in rotating equipment.

 • Report any injuries to the shop supervisor.